chasewnelson/SNPGenie/README.md

 * SNPGenie isn't executing?
 Try preceding the whole command line with "perl" to make sure SNPGenie is being treated as a script.
 For example:

 	perl snpgenie-1.2.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf
-	** You might also try making the script executable at the command line, as follows:
+* SNPGenie still isn't executing?
+You might also try making the script executable at the command line, as follows:

 	chmod +x snpgenie-1.2.pl